RyanNovas/Quill-Grammar/README.md

 * Make a fork
 * `npm install`
 * `gem install sass`
 * `cp src/scripts/development.config.json.example src/scripts/development.config.json` and fill in the empty values.
+(More info in the Integrating and Testing Against the LMS section)

 Useful commands: